Everything You Need to Know About Proper Excavator Transport Procedures

 Follow the Right Loading Guidelines

 The loading guidelines outlined in the owner’s manual are important and following them while loading your excavator will help in ensuring you do not miss critical details.
-Some procedures to consider include:
+Some procedures to consider when loading an excavator on a trailer include:

 – Make sure you are aware of how to operate the machine you are loading correctly.